lostman7/chatAi/README.md

 5. **Adjust agent models (optional)**

    - Use the "Physicist Model" and "Validator Model" cards at the top of the app to choose providers (`lmstudio` or `ollama`) and set custom model identifiers.
-   - Click **Apply Models** to persist the selection to `config/config.json`; use **Reload Models** (bottom of the Loop panel) if you need to refresh embeddings after a change.
+   - Click **Apply Models** in the Agents panel to persist the selection to `config/config.json`; keep **Reload Models** nearby if you need to refresh embeddings after a change.
+   - Tap the **Test Agent** buttons beside each persona to verify the configured provider/model is responding before you start a loop.

 6. **Start the conversation loop**

    - Type an optional conversation starter in the text area at the bottom of the chat window (the value autosaves while you type).
+The text you enter is dispatched to the Physicist immediately when the loop launches, so you can seed the discussion with a human directive.
    - Press **Start Loop** to kick off the alternating Physicist ⇄ Validator exchange; **Stop Loop** sits beside it for quick aborts.
-   - Build archives and reload models from the actions anchored under the Loop status card in the sidebar.
+   - Rebuild the FlowChunker archive from the FlowChunker card in the sidebar whenever your source files change.

 > ℹ️  The development build opens Chromium Developer Tools automatically so you can inspect network calls—this is expected and can be closed if you don’t need it.